 “Only a crisis, actual or perceived, produces real change.”
-More than a year after the onset of the pandemic, we are still in the situation Nobel Prize-winning economist Milton Friedman once described, in which necessity and urgency can make the once unthinkable become possible.
-The urgency brought on by COVID-19 has also introduced an opportunity for the pharma commercial operations model: Pharmaceutical companies know that to adapt to the trauma of the healthcare landscape, they have to change their commercial model.
+More than a year after the onset of the pandemic, we are still in the situation Nobel Prize-winning economist Milton Friedman once described—one in which necessity and urgency make what was once unthinkable possible.
+Pharmaceutical companies know that to adapt to the trauma of the healthcare landscape, they have to change their commercial model.
 And as waves of disruption continue to elevate the need for local, flexible and nimble operations and technology, pharma companies are finally in a position to implement long-delayed reforms.

-COVID-19 brought significant disruptions to the healthcare field that reinforce the long-felt need to make operations more local, flexible and nimble.
-In an uncertain and changing crisis environment, pharma organizations have had to continuously monitor local ecosystems affected differently by the virus and readjust their deployment and planned activities.
-Field reps, working from home, have had to find new ways to connect with physicians or administrators, and continuously adapt their messaging to better address key concerns and new problems.
+But how does pharma move forward during a time of increasing uncertainty?
+Over the last year, pharma organizations have continuously monitored the impact of the pandemic on local ecosystems and readjusted their deployment and planned activities in response.
+Field reps working from home have found new ways to connect with physicians or administrators, and they continue to adapt their messaging to better address key concerns and new problems.
 Organizations have often made the right calls on the fly, but now, more than ever, they need to set the course for substantial, strategic change in the face of disruption and uncertainty.

 The trend toward localized planning is not new, but it picked up steam during the pandemic.
-For years, many commercial operations leaders, responding to the speed of payer and provider network consolidations, concluded that uniform national cycles no longer cut it.
-The emergence of local health markets with unique power relations and dynamics made it necessary to work smarter—to consider deployment in a local mindset, structuring local teams to best respond to individual market nuances.
-The pandemic has only accelerated this trend, with states’ healthcare systems impacted differently, and therefore closing and re-opening at different paces.
+For years, many commercial operations leaders have responded to the speed of payer and provider network consolidations and concluded that uniform national cycles no longer cut it.
+When local health markets emerged with unique power relations and dynamics, the industry had to work smarter.
+They began to consider deployment in a local mindset, and they structured localized teams to respond to individual market nuances.
+Today, as each state's healthcare system flexes with the impact of the pandemic, local markets are closing and re-opening at different paces.

-Moving forward, it’s critical for organizations to be more precise and nimble.
+Moving forward, organizations must become more precise and more nimble.
 Commercial operations teams need to build an infrastructure that can monitor ecosystem evolutions and enable local teams to respond rapidly.
-Field leaders should be able to rapidly grasp the power structure and latest influences in their marketplace swiftly so they make the right adjustments—like calibrating the team size, changing the mix of roles and make the refinements needed for a coordinated deployment.
+Field force leaders need to grasp the power structure and latest influences in their marketplace swiftly so they make the right adjustments—like calibrating the team size, changing the mix of roles and making critical refinements to achieve a coordinated deployment.
 But traditional sales performance management systems are not built to support localized planning.
-They are often organized by business unit models for products or therapeutic areas and hierarchies, making it difficult to enable such local, coordinated changes.
+They are often organized by business unit models for products or therapeutic areas and hierarchies, making it difficult for field force leaders to enable local, coordinated changes.
 To remain agile and strategic in a dynamic healthcare ecosystem, pharma must demand more of its technology.

-As the industry transitions from one-off planning to a more agile and always-on commercial workforce model, it requires technology that is integrated and insight-rich.
-Digital platforms that wield microservices and cloud-based, big-data ecosystems to support the needs of a more connected and data-driven business.
+As the industry transitions from one-off planning practices to a more agile and always-on commercial workforce model, it requires technology that is integrated and insight-rich.
+Digital platforms that wield microservices and cloud-based, big-data ecosystems have the power to support the evolving needs of a more connected and data-driven business.

-Field forces have been traditionally structured to provide a set of services adapted to the needs of key healthcare stakeholders.
-This approach targets a few key players: traditional reps who share basic product information with physicians; reimbursement specialists work with administrative personnel in provider offices to remove financial obstacles to therapy adoption; and account executives or key account managers (KAMs) partner with providers to understand and help enable key strategic objectives.
-Since these role combinations provide value to the marketplace, they must also adjust to the pandemic and its aftermath.
-To address the shifting needs of these key players in the healthcare ecosystem, field organizations will need to evolve their value mix.
+Traditionally, field forces have been structured to adapt a set of services to meet the needs of key healthcare stakeholders.
+This approach targets a few key players: traditional reps who share basic product information with physicians; reimbursement specialists who work with administrative personnel in provider offices to remove financial obstacles to therapy adoption; and account executives or key account managers (KAMs) who partner with providers to understand and help enable key strategic objectives.
+These role combinations provide value to the marketplace, but their needs are changing as they adjust to the pandemic and its aftermath.
+To address the shifting needs of these key players in the healthcare ecosystem, field organizations will need to evolve their value mix regularly.

-As organizations respond to this trend, the first adjustment they are likely to see is the increase in patient-management needs.
-At the height of the crisis, remote care increased substantially—with approximately 60% of patient visits were remote, compared with 4% throughout 2019—is likely to subside even after re-entry, and will lead to unmet patient needs.
-Pharma has an opportunity to fill this gap by increasing the prevalence of patient support and management roles in field organizations.
+As organizations respond to this trend, the first adjustment they are likely to see is an increase in patient-management needs.
+At the height of the crisis, remote care increased substantially—with approximately 60% of patient visits made remotely, compared with 4% throughout 2019.
+But that spike is likely to continue to subside even after re-entry, leading to unmet patient needs.
+Here, pharma has an opportunity to fill the gap by increasing the prevalence of patient support and management roles in field organizations.

-Similarly, healthcare systems are seeking strategic partnerships with manufacturers and the industry has seen an increase in integrated delivery networks (IDN), as individual practitioners find it increasingly difficult to practice without the resources and capabilities of larger organizations, the upward trend in IDNs is causing a corresponding shift in the power structure.
-In response, pharma organizations have to recalibrate their role structures—by de-emphasizing traditional roles focused on individual decision-makers and increase the focus on healthcare systems.
+Similarly, healthcare systems are seeking strategic partnerships with manufacturers, driving an increase in integrated delivery networks (IDN).
+Because individual practitioners find it increasingly difficult to practice without the resources and capabilities of larger organizations, the upward trend in IDNs is causing a corresponding shift in the power structure.
+In response, pharma organizations have to recalibrate their role structures—by de-emphasizing traditional roles focused on individual decision-makers and increasing the focus on healthcare systems.
 This puts a premium on protocols that offer the latest available information.
-A recent roundtable discussion led by ZS principals Namita Powers and Mike Moorman with 17 industry leaders confirmed that pharma’s customers look to organizations to provide solutions that help them through this period.
-As a result, key account management and partnership strategies will take on more prominent roles in the future.
+During a roundtable discussion led by ZS principals Namita Powers and Mike Moorman, 17 industry leaders confirmed that pharma’s customers look to organizations for solutions that can help them through this period.
+As a result, key account management and partnership strategies are likely to take on more prominent roles in the future.

-As the field’s value mix changes and structures evolve to accommodate the needs of a multi-role, shared-allocation ecosystem of patients, nurse specialists, KAMs, reimbursement specialists, and more, the complexity of the network increases manifold.
+As the field’s value mix changes and structures evolve to accommodate the needs of a multi-role, shared-allocation nexus of patients, nurse specialists, KAMs, reimbursement specialists, and more, the healthcare ecosystem is growing increasingly complex.
 To keep pace, commercial operations will require more robust digital platforms and advanced analytics.
 With tools that can optimize network representation with concepts like graph analytics, influence networks and node-based optimization techniques, organizations will have the technology and the insights they need to meet today's challenges and evolve with the shifting needs of the market.

-The third imperative for commercial operations is to enable field representatives to be more adaptive.
-The pandemic shutdown restricted face-to-face visits and required reps to interact differently: with targeted emails, scheduled calls or Zoom meetings and remote sample management.
+The third imperative for commercial operations is to empower field representatives to become more adaptive.
+When shutdowns restricted face-to-face visits during the pandemic, reps began to interact differently.
+They used targeted emails, scheduled calls or Zoom meetings and enabled remote sample management to connect.
 Representatives and managers on the front line have improvised to respond to new situations.
-Going forward, pharma organizations need to equip their field reps with tools and resources to react quickly and appropriately when needs change.
-The healthcare crisis has highlighted the pre-existing need to adopt remote web technologies, and to go beyond the personal channels into a more omnichannel ecosystem that supports emails, social media, web conferences and more.
-Humanizing and personalizing these experiences are important considerations for wider adoption across the user community.
+Going forward, pharma organizations should equip their field reps with the tools and resources they need to react quickly and appropriately when needs change.
+The healthcare crisis has only elevated the need for field force representatives to adopt remote web technologies and go beyond personal channels.
+By embracing an omnichannel ecosystem that supports emails, social media, web conferences and more, pharma can humanize and personalize experiences—elements that merit wider adoption across the user community.

 When becoming more adaptive, balance is key.
 Commercial operations must establish the right balance between reactivity to market events and consistency with the organization’s overall strategy.
-This, too, has tech implications, as the new infrastructure needs to be integrated, intelligent and insight-driven—and capable of drawing contextual and actionable insights to help maximize rep impact.
-The platform of the future should support agile and integrated promotion planning, assess the responsiveness of available channels; and reflecting individual channel preferences will allow operations to inform their field roles of the most likely path to success.
+This, too, has technology implications.
+The new infrastructure will need to be integrated, intelligent and insight-driven—and capable of drawing contextual and actionable insights to help maximize rep impact.
+The platform of the future should support agile and integrated promotion planning, assess the responsiveness of available channels, and reflect individual channel preferences.
+This will allow operations to inform their field roles of the most likely path to success.